 Distinction is the LSA equivalent of what many other colleges and universities refer to as a “Dean’s List.”
 Degrees with distinction are awarded on the basis of rank in class.
 Students who have completed at least 58 credits in residence, at least 45 of which are "graded" (A+ to D-), and rank in the top three percent of their class are recommended for a degree "with Highest Distinction."
 Those students who rank in the top 10 percent of their class but not in the top three percent are recommended for a degree "with High Distinction."
 Those students who rank in the top 25 percent of their class but not in the top 10 percent are recommended for a degree "with Distinction."
 A notation is made on the diploma and the transcript.
-The GPA ranges for the distinction notations are determined each May, based on the cumulative GPAs of LSA graduates of the May degree period.
-Those same numbers are used for the August and December degree periods of that calendar year.
+The GPA ranges for the distinction notations are determined at the end of each May based on the cumulative GPAs of LSA’s graduating cohorts in that academic year (that May plus the previous August and December).
+These new ranges are then used for the May, August, and December graduating classes of that calendar year.
 A record of historical distinction levels is also maintained by the Newnan Academic Advising Center.

-2018 Distinction Ranges for Winter, Summer, and Fall Term Graduates:
+2023 Distinction Ranges for Winter, Summer, and Fall Term Graduates (excluding WN 2020 GPA)

 Highest Honors, High Honors, Honors